PrefectHQ/prefect/docs/integrations/prefect-aws/index.md

 Steps:

-1. Refer to the [AWS Configuration documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds) to retrieve your access key ID and secret access key
+1. Refer to the [AWS Configuration documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds) to retrieve your access key ID and secret access key.
-1. Copy the access key ID and secret access key
+1. Copy the access key ID and secret access key.
-1. Create an `AWSCredenitals` block in the Prefect UI or use a Python script like the one below - replace the placeholders with your credential information and desired block name:
+1. Create an `AWSCredenitals` block in the Prefect UI or use a Python script like the one below.

 ```python
 from prefect_aws import AwsCredentials